 It wasn’t until the last few years (and after learning much about health and psychology) that I realized I haven’t been “living in reality” for most of my life.
 Learning all I needed to learn about Borderline Personality Disorder informed me that I didn’t understand or appreciate my emotional experience, and likewise, that I didn’t have the slightest clue how to manage my emotions.
-I realized that my illness experience had much to do with being genetically prone to suffer from mental illness, but also that it had much to do with living in a culture of emotional avoidance – a place where most people don’t know themselves emotionally or how to deal with emotions in a healthy way.
+I realized that my illness experience had much to do with being genetically prone to suffer from mental illness, but also that it had much to do with living in a culture of emotional avoidance – a place where most people don’t know themselves emotionally or how to be in relationships and work through emotions effectively.

 Paying the true price of existence, in my opinion, means having no way to exist unless you are fully connected with nature.
 However, in modern society, we have developed so many comforts and conveniences that we don’t even realize how disconnected with nature we have become.
 For example in modern society, women have to be taught to breastfeed in hospitals, people learn how to exercise their bodies in gyms, and people have to be taught how to be with their emotions and have healthy conversations by mental health therapists.